Renewable energy in Morocco

-As of 2019, renewable energy in Morocco covered 35% of the country’s electricity needs.

-Morocco has a target of sourcing more than half of its electrical energy from renewable sources by 2030 and a plan to have 2,000 MW of wind and 2,000 MW of solar power plants by 2020, looking to add 1.5 GW renewable capacity annually.
-These targets, alongside other climate change policy, helped Morocco be rated second most prepared country in the 2018 and 2019 Climate Change Performance Indices.
+As of the end of 2024, renewable energy accounted for 45.3% of Morocco's installed electricity capacity, following the expansion of solar and wind infrastructure.
+Morocco targets increasing the share of renewables in installed electricity capacity to 52% by 2030.
+However, electricity generation remains largely dominated by coal, which accounted for about 60% of total production in 2024.

 Development

 In January 2004, the Office National de l'Electricité (ONE) announced US$3.4 billion energy development plan, in which renewable energy played a key role.
 The goal was to provide 80 percent of rural areas with electricity by 2008, while increasing the share of renewable energy from 0.24 percent in 2003 to 10 percent in 2011.
 The plan called for two new wind projects, as well as a 200–250 MW thermo-solar facility in d’Ain Beni Mathar, of which 30 MW was to be generated from solar power.
 One of the wind power facilities (60 MW) was to be located in Essaouira, while the other (140 MW) was to be located near Tangiers.
 The Essaouira facility was scheduled to come on-line in 2007.

 In May 2005, ONE selected Temsol for a $27.6 million project to supply solar power to 37,000 rural homes by 2007.
 Similar contracts were awarded in May 2002 to a consortium led by Total Energie and in January 2004 to Apex-BP.
 Currently, only 55 percent of outlying villages have access to electricity.

 Alstom, a French company building a high speed rail link between Tangier and Casablanca, will also build power generation facilities with a capacity of 470 megawatts to energize the rail link.
 While most of the capacity will come from standard gas combined cycle combustion, 20 megawatts will be from solar power.

 A net energy importer, Morocco launched the National Renewable Energy and Efficiency Plan in February 2008 to develop alternative energy to meet 15% of its domestic needs and increase the use of energy-saving methods.

 The plan is expected to create more than 40,000 jobs and stimulate over €4.5bn in investment by 2020.
 The National Plan for the Development of Solar Thermal Energy, formulated in 2001, aims to install 440,000 solar-powered water heaters by 2012, of which 235,000 are completed.
 The Moroccan government plans to produce 40% of its energy from renewable sources by 2020.